 HA Festival: The Art of Comedy

-Hosted by Anjelah Johnson, this HBO Max original is a multi-act packed hour-long stand-up extravaganza featuring the funniest Latinx comedians working today.
+Hosted by Anjelah Johnson, this Max original is a multi-act packed hour-long stand-up extravaganza featuring the funniest Latinx comedians working today.
 With sets from Gina Brillon (who also has a special highlighted below), Monique Marvez, Carmen Lynch, and more — along with drop-ins from the likes of Eva Longoria, Eugenio Derbez, Danny Trejo, and other Latinx stars — this best-of-the-best compilation of Latin American comedic talent is one to watch right now.

 The world’s top Latin American comedians come together in this eight-episode stand-up show.
 With each episode featuring two, three, or four comics speaking in English, Spanish, or a mix of both, this collection of comedy works to showcase these rising stars, sharing laughs with a wide audience.
 With a live tour in the works (that has been postponed due to COVID-19), new and returning fans will even get to see their favorite performers up close and in person sometime down the road.
 Watch Entre Nos now.